 Jehanne Bouda, Patrick Bourgeois, Melaine David, Manon Dolbakian, Romain Granoux, Nicolas Jentellet, Roxane Monthiers, Chloé Raillard

-Cecil Barnes, Gabrielle Baujet, Felix Borel, Hélène Canitrot, Aleja Castellanos, Malo Chauvin, Laetitia Chavanne, Chloé Constantini, Capucine Cortade, Guillaume Cournut, Ulysse Daufresne, Gabrielle Depauw, Jeffrey Fakhry, Alice Florin, Pierre Louis Fohr, Camille Foing, Romuald Fontaine, Camille Genoud, Nicolas Grosperrin, Lucile Le Rouillé, Angela Lee, Martin Leveilley, Thomas Magnaval, Claire Mallet, Ariane Mischler, Mathilde Muller, Tudor Neagu, Pierre Paillou, Jean Renaud, Léia Robert, Jin Seo, Paul Tanneau, Arnaud Thomas, Emeline Thomas, Anne Vauzou, Joseph Vincent
+Cecil Barnes, Gabrielle Baujet, Felix Borel, Guillaume Burg, Hélène Canitrot, Aleja Castellanos, Malo Chauvin, Laetitia Chavanne, Chloé Constantini, Capucine Cortade, Guillaume Cournut, Ulysse Daufresne, Gabrielle Depauw, Jeffrey Fakhry, Alice Florin, Pierre Louis Fohr, Camille Foing, Romuald Fontaine, Camille Genoud, Nicolas Grosperrin, Lucile Le Rouillé, Angela Lee, Martin Leveilley, Thomas Magnaval, Claire Mallet, Ariane Mischler, Mathilde Muller, Tudor Neagu, Pierre Paillou, Jean Renaud, Léia Robert, Jin Seo, Paul Tanneau, Arnaud Thomas, Emeline Thomas, Anne Vauzou, Joseph Vincent

 Frédéric Danne (Building site)